fnalways/terminus-docs/docs/developer/develop/tutorial/note/index.md

 The tutorial includes three parts:

 1. [Create an App](./create.md)<br>
-   This section provides a step-by-step guide on how to create a Olares App and set up the initial development environment.
+   This section provides a step-by-step guide on how to create an Olares App and set up the initial development environment.

 2. [Backend Development](./backend.md)<br>
    In this section, you'll learn how to use DevBox's IDE to develop the backend programs in `Golang` and provide API interfaces for the frontend.